hmcts/idam-testing-support-api/README.md

 to be half the duration of `cleanup.session.lifespan`.
 If you were allowed to set the recent login duration to be larger than the session lifespan then the behaviour would be the same as ALWAYS_DELETE.

-Also note that the IDAM lastLoginDate is only accurate to within an hour, so it would make sense to not attempt to create a session lifespan of less than 2 hours in an environment where SKIP_RECENT_LOGINS is the cleanup strategy.
+Also note that the IDAM lastLoginDate is only accurate to within an hour, so a session lifespan of less than 2 hours in an environment where SKIP_RECENT_LOGINS is the cleanup strategy will probably result in no logins being recent enough to prevent users being deleted.

 ## License